 Sure, they are working for you today but have you ever thought of your tomorrow?

-With phrases like ‘nudity and sex sells’ and ‘sexy is the new cool’, we have come to an era where showing some skin seems to be the in thing and sometimes termed the new definition of sexy.
+With phrases like ‘ and ‘, we have come to an era where showing some skin seems to be the in thing and sometimes termed the new definition of sexy.

 Call me old school or some nerd but I still stand my grounds that these show of nakedness does not define you.

 Or what do you think?